 After substantial discussion and thoughtful planning, all students in grades 4-9 will be given school-owned iPads to use for their academic work at Fenn.
 You should know, however, that these school-owned iPads will be strictly controlled and monitored, so that students will only be able to use them for homework and in-class work required by Fenn teachers.
 Family-owned devices will not be permitted at school.
 We are making this change because we believe this will be in the best interest of promoting student learning, minimizing distractions, and limiting screen time, among other reasons.

-The decision to adopt a one-to-one mobile device program in grades seven through nine is driven by the desire to support efficiently and effectively Fenn’s mission of promoting productive, lifelong learning.
+The decision to adopt a one-to-one mobile device program in grades four through nine is driven by the desire to support efficiently and effectively Fenn’s mission of promoting productive, lifelong learning.
 A critical component of this approach is ready, consistent access to technology which allows teachers to support students as they explore concepts and ideas; collaborate with peers, teachers, and others; communicate their insights and understanding; practice important academic skills and curate a record of their academic progress and accomplishments.

 While schools have pursued a variety of formats for their one-to-one programs, Fenn focused its exploration upon choosing a personal technology platform which would:

 - Meet most of the educational technology applications, uses and needs identified as necessary by Fenn faculty with the caveat that there is not one “perfect” device which can meet all of the needs of any academic program.

 - Ensure long battery life which eliminates the need for charging during the day.

 - Provide quick “power-up” and immediate access to the internet thus eliminating the unproductive downtime often caused by our current technology configuration.